amalampz/Handmade-people/README.md

 current status: just started with the repository downloding WAMP server in the remote repo to get started.

 Refrel Link : https://www.youtube.com/watch?v=NXAHkqiIepc

+this is how you can edit ......... similarly any file .....